MinWax® stain colors, to help customers

 with a 6" slab cut... then take a number of boards off that face until the

 grade of the lumber goes down.
-Then I turn to last face, open it up with a
+Then we turn to last face, open it up with a

 6" cut.
 If the face shows good, take a number of boards off it until the